News & Media

 The American Indian Alaska Native Tourism Association (AIANTA) is a national nonprofit association of tribes, tribal businesses and entrepreneurs who promote leadership in education, training and technical assistance for Indian Country tourism.
 AIANTA’s mission is to define, introduce, grow and sustain American Indian and Alaska Native tourism that honors and sustains tribal traditions and values.

-Chickasaw Nation casinos and offices to remain closed through April 30Apr
+Chickasaw Nation casinos and offices to remain closed through May 29May

-Chickasaw Nation Governor Bill Anoatubby today announced that Chickasaw Nation businesses and offices currently closed to help mitigate the spread of COVID-19 will remain closed through April 30.
+Chickasaw Nation Governor Bill Anoatubby today announced that Chickasaw Nation businesses and offices already closed to help mitigate the spread of coronavirus will remain closed through May 29.